DarkBiscuits/natoify/README.md

    pip install natoify
    ```
 OR:
-1. Or clone the repo:
+1. Clone the repo (or download the zip):
    ```sh
    git clone 'https://github.com/darkbiscuits/natoify.git'
    ```